Renoria/robofuse/README.md

 - **Optimized Download Handling**: The script now intelligently identifies and reuses existing valid downloads from your Real-Debrid "My Downloads" section, significantly reducing API calls for unrestricting links.
 - **Smart Duplicate Management**: When multiple download entries exist for the same link, the script now selects the most recent valid download based on generation date.
 - **Enhanced Logging**: Improved verbose logging provides more detailed information about download selection and processing.
+- **Utility Scripts**: Added new utility scripts for managing your Real-Debrid downloads.

 ## Examples